 a step in a track in the Beat+Bassline Editor

-In addition to the Playback and Stop controls, there is a Record button which will record the notes you play on either:
+In addition to the Playback and Stop controls, there are two Record buttons which will record the notes you play on either:

 an attached MIDI keyboard